Disaster Response and Relief: A Conversation with Heart to Heart International

 Kim Carroll:

-Well, I think what you see with philanthropy and we have, so this is not disaster specific, but one of the things that Heart to Heart International does is we’re a licensed wholesaler, pharmaceutical wholesaler, and the pharmaceutical companies donate essential medicines.
-So things for high blood pressure, diabetes, they donate antibiotics, insulin, pens, devices, things that have value and they have to meet quality standards.
-They’re not out of date, they’re not used devices.
-And so we’re able to then through a network of receiving organizations, make sure essential medicines are going to countries and to clinics that otherwise would not have access to quality health care.
+Well, I think what you see with philanthropy, and we have, so this is not disaster specific, but one of the things that Heart to Heart International does is we’re a licensed wholesaler, a pharmaceutical wholesaler, and the pharmaceutical companies donate essential medicines.
+For conditions such as high blood pressure and diabetes, they donate antibiotics, insulin, pens, and devices that have value, and these items must meet quality standards.
+They’re not outdated; they’re just used devices.
+And so, we’re able to then, through a network of receiving organizations, make sure essential medicines are going to countries and to clinics that otherwise would not have access to quality health care.
 And that’s something that is, it’s a gift in kind.
-Now gift in kind, is not for us, is not t-shirts or used items but what it does is it enables that is a form of philanthropy that it’s not cash, but it has tremendous value.
+Now, gift in-kind is not for us, it’s not t-shirts or used items, but what it does is it enables, that is a form of philanthropy that it’s not cash, but it has tremendous value.

 Kim Carroll:

-And you also want to look at ways to, and the reality is things cost money to do the programmatic work takes money, but the way people can make sure their philanthropy is most impactful is also through just as Heather talked about, the value of local emergency responders, making sure that we’re not donating food to a place that already has a functioning grocery store.
-Providing local grants so that people can support their local economy.
+And you also want to look at ways to, and the reality is things cost money to do, the programmatic work takes money, but the way people can make sure their philanthropy is most impactful is also through just as Heather talked about, the value of local emergency responders, making sure that we’re not donating food to a place that already has a functioning grocery store.
+Providing local grants to support people’s local economies.
 We don’t want to take jobs away from the local businesses.
-And so thinking through that type of lens and philanthropy can be through volunteers and experts who do give their time.
-One example here, there is funding required to do it, but it’s much more than funding.
-One organization that we work with BD, which is a pharmaceutical and medical device organization on the east coast, funds a program that helps us install point of care laboratories in safety net clinics, and point of care labs are tools that physicians can use to make a diagnosis and a treatment decision in one visit.
+And so, thinking through that type of lens and philanthropy can be through volunteers and experts who give their time.
+One example here is that funding is required, but it’s much more than just that.
+One organization that we work with, BD, which is a pharmaceutical and medical device organization on the East Coast, funds a program that helps us install point-of-care laboratories in safety net clinics.
+Point-of-care labs are tools that physicians can use to make a diagnosis and a treatment decision in one visit.

 Kim Carroll:

-My doctor sends me to the lab and I can go look on my online portal and find out what the results are.
-And then if I need to go back and see her, I can take an hour off of work and go see her.
+My doctor sends me to the lab, and I can go look at my online portal and find out what the results are.
+And then if I need to go back and see her, I can take an hour off work and go see her.
 If you’re an hourly worker, you can’t afford to lose a shift.
-And so, or you may not have transportation to get to that lab.
-So having points of care laboratories in the clinics that serve under-researched communities is a huge benefit.
-BD does that with us with financial support, but they also provide volunteers who are volunteer laboratorians, who will actually help train the clinics on how to use the tools that they have so that, that program can be sustained.
+You may not have transportation to get to that lab.
+Having point-of-care laboratories in clinics that serve under-researched communities is a huge benefit.
+BD does that with us through financial support, but they also provide volunteers who serve as volunteer laboratorians, helping to train the clinics on how to use the tools they have, so that the program can be sustained.

 Kim Carroll:

-So there are ways, it can be through volunteerism.
+So there are ways.
+It can be through volunteerism.
 That is a form of philanthropy.
-It can be through direct cash or making sure cash is going into those that are putting grants directly into the community so that you’re not displacing business and revenue.
-And then the broader gift in kind, and there are other types of gift in kind in other sectors of philanthropy.
+It can be through direct cash or making sure cash is going into those that are putting grants directly into the community, so that you’re not displacing business and revenue.
+And then the broader gift in-kind, and there are other types of gift in-kind in other sectors of philanthropy.
 Ours just happens to be healthcare.
-So, essential medicines is what we do, but there are other ways to provide that type of gift in kind.
+So, essential medicines are what we do, but there are other ways to provide that type of gift in kind.

 Heather Lee:

 Yeah, I’ll echo what Kim said in that I think informed philanthropy is really critical and key.
-It’s not just about providing money or time or resources, but it’s about providing it to the right place and being informed about who you’re providing those funds to.
-It’s a much more technical thing that as I’ve learned, a new to the sector, it’s not just about any good is general good.
+It’s not just about providing money or time or resources, but it’s about providing them to the right place and being informed about whom you’re providing those funds to.
+It’s a much more technical thing than I’ve learned; being new to the sector, it’s not just about any good is good.
 And that’s not necessarily the case.
-So we, in our workshop, we train our volunteers and we train them on mandatory principles and just general ethics.
-And the first question I pose to them is how do you know if the organization you’re volunteering with is ethical?
-And so I would think I’d love to say that, if you’re thinking about donating to really take the time out to ask yourself that question, I think that goes a long way.
+In our workshop, we train our volunteers on mandatory principles and general ethics.
+And the first question I pose to them is How do you know if the organization you’re volunteering with is ethical?
+And so, I would think that if you’re thinking about donating, take the time to ask yourself that question; I think that goes a long way.

-You kind of touched on this a little bit, Heather earlier in your comments, but a lot of times, especially if you take a snapshot of today, we feel like there’s one disaster after another, after another.
+You kind of touched on this a little bit, Heather, earlier in your comments, but often, especially if you take a snapshot of today, we feel like there’s one disaster after another.
 And the endless train of media that we see.
 And so, if you looked at today, we’ve got wildfires, we’ve got the crisis in Afghanistan, we’ve got the situation in Haiti.
-So how does Heart to Heart combat this fatigue, this crisis fatigue, that you can often see in agencies and then for our listeners, how can donors have confidence in their ability to impact change when sometimes the need feels so overwhelming?
+So how does Heart to Heart combat this fatigue, this crisis fatigue, that you can often see in agencies and, how can donors have confidence in their ability to impact change when sometimes the need feels so overwhelming?

 Heather Lee: